etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 Exceptions, no checks
 ^^^^^^^^^^^^^^^^^^^^^

-Raising exception is a primary vehicle for communicating errors in a Python program.
+Raising an exception is a primary vehicle for communicating errors in a Python program.
 It's easier to ask for forgiveness than permission, right?